Eyelid Surgery (Blepharoplasty)

 Evaluation

-- Eyelid measurements
+- Eyelid measurements and brow-position assessment

 - Visual field testing if medically indicated